geoduin/geoduin/README.md

 My name is Xin Wang and I am a software engineering student at the university of applied sciences of Avans Breda.
 I like the development process of thinking and implementing the solution of software, because I like to create or implement new things.
 And I am very happy if the solution solves important problems.

-As long as I have lived, do I always strive to learn skills and things whether it is a programming language or hobby.
+As long as I remember, Am I always willing to learn new skills and improve upon it.
+I'm also open to new ideas, as long as there is merit to it and reminding me de pros and cons of it.

-In the short term, I want to become graduate at Avans to become a competent data-engineer and maybe a data-scientist at a mid to big company.
+Long term wise, I want to become graduate at Avans to become a competent data-engineer and maybe a data-scientist at a mid to big company.

 ## General information
 |Data         |           |